ITensor/website/docs/cppv3/install/main.md

 ## Downloading the Library

-You can preview the unreleased ITensor version 3 by using the following commands:
+You can download ITensor version 3 by using the following commands:
 <div class="commandline"><pre>
-git clone https://github.com/ITensor/ITensor itensor cd itensor git checkout rc3
+git clone https://github.com/ITensor/ITensor itensor cd itensor
 </pre></div>

-WARNING: right now, version 3 is very actively developed, and daily breaking changes can be expected.
-If you are using version 3, for now check the commit log before pulling to check what recent changes might break your code.
-We will update the Github page and this page with further instructions once ITensor version 3 is officially released.
+You can issue these commands within any folder you like on your computer.

 If you do not have git on your computer, you can obtain it through your package manager or from the
 <a href="http://git-scm.com/" target="blank_">git website</a>.